Holiday party season is upon us, and it's never too early to start planning the perfect festive fête.

 Pick a Great Spot: The best venue for a holiday party is somewhere that feels different from the office.
 Hands-down, Megan’s favourite choice for wow-factor is the Banff Gondola.
 “It’s really unique and unforgettable up there, completely different than anything else in town,” she says.

-Go Big or Go Small: You need to figure out how many people you're including.
-Megan says options run from a private table in a restaurant like Jasper's Maligne Canyon Wilderness Kitchen, or Banff's Sky Bistro and Farm & Fire with a set menu for 20 to renting out the entire venue and inviting up to 200 people.
+Go Big or Go Small: In order to figure out what event space is right for your group, you need to know how many people you're inviting.
+Megan says options can be anything from a private table in a restaurant like Jasper's Maligne Canyon Wilderness Kitchen, a set menu for 20 at spots like Banff's Sky Bistro and Farm & Fire, or a complete venue buyout for up to 200 people.
 Once you determine how many people are on your list, then you can get down to the event’s theme.

 Casual vs Formal: For something a little more upscale, Megan recommends renting out the entire restaurant and bringing in entertainment.
 For a more casual event, food stations make a great option — they’re informal and great for mingling!

 The menu can range from poutine stations to AAA beef wellington with roasted root vegetables.
 Megan and her colleagues work closely with clients to ensure the menus work for all guests.

 Set a Budget: When it comes to pricing a holiday party, there’s generally a set base price, and then a variety of exciting customizations that can be added on from there.
 Host bars, entertainment, transportation and extended hours can all be included.
 Menus can also be customized.

 Megan says there’s really good value at the Sky Bistro, where for $99 per person, guests get a spectacular three-course meal and gondola tickets to the top of Sulphur Mountain — a long way away from any office!
 “It’s actually really good value,” she says.
 “People may be surprised it’s such a good deal.”